microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 * _[MS-RDPEDISP]: Remote Desktop Protocol: Display Update Virtual Channel Extension_

+* _[MS-RDPEDYC]: Remote Desktop Protocol: Dynamic Channel Virtual Channel Extension_

+* _[MS-RDPEGT]: Remote Desktop Protocol: Geometry Tracking Virtual Channel Protocol Extension_

 This suite of tools tests only the protocol implementation behaviors that are observed on the wire.
 For detailed information about the design of this test suite, see RDP_Overview_ClientTestDesignSpecification.md.

 ## <a name="_Toc421010884"/>License Information

 For licensing information, see the End User License Agreement (EULA) that was provided with this test suite.
-The EULA is contained in the EULA.rtf file in the installation folder.
+The EULA is contained in the License.rtf file in the installation folder.

 ## <a name="_Toc421010885"/>Further Assistance